Ted Howard (conservationist): Kaikōura marine area management

 Howard was one of the founders of an incorporated society, Te Korowai o Te Tai o Marokura, Kaikōura Coastal Marine Guardians (Te Korowai).
 The society was formed in 2005 and incorporated in 2008, to develop use and protection strategies and actions for the Kaikōura coast.
 Howard was part of the work of the society that led to the passing of the Kaikōura (Te Tai o Marokura) Marine Management Act in August 2014.
 This Act established the Kaikōura marine management area, including a new marine reserve, sanctuaries and protections for whales and fur seals, and established new fishing regulations.
 It also recognised taiapure (traditional Māori fishing grounds which include areas of special cultural or spiritual significance).
-Howard is currently a community representative member of Te Korowai.
+As of 2025, Howard is Deputy Chair and community representative (conservation) member of Te Korowai.

 In 2015, Howard was appointed to a statutory role under the Kaikōura (Te Tai o Marokura) Marine Management Act, as a member of the Kaikōura Marine Guardians.